SSH Command Node

 Tips

-- Use saved credentials to avoid exposing passwords/keys in flows
+- Use saved credentials to avoid exposing passwords/keys in flows.

-- Check the exitCode —
+- Check

-- Use expressions in commands:
+exitCode:0indicates success, other values indicate errors. - Use expressions in commands:

-- Wait for Match is essential for long-running commands (restarts, builds)
+echo "Deploy to {{ variables.ENVIRONMENT }}". - Wait for Match is essential for long-running commands such as restarts and builds.

-- Commands with
+report,data, orevidence. - Commands with

-{{ }} are evaluated before execution
+{{ }}are evaluated before execution.